probeusr/pluralsight-docker-CI/readme.md

 Initializing a Git repo and making a remote of it on GitHub are explained in Module 2 of the course.

 The viewer should have Git installed and have a GitHub account.

+## Adjustments or circleci V2

+circle.yml file has been moved into new directory and dramatically enhanced in order to be comlpiant with cicleci V2 ;)